aparana/aparana.github.io/_posts/2021-04-29-Product-PR.markdown

 ---
 layout: post
+tags: product
 title:  "Product/Feature Press Release"

 ---

-This is an attempt to write an example PR doc for a new feature (a practice followed at Amazon)
+This is an attempt to write an example PR doc for a new feature/product launch (a practice followed at Amazon)

 ##### Heading:
 Intelligent Compose (for Xmail currently)